-Wear plastic or rubber gloves and do not touch your face while handling or cutting hot peppers.
+Caution: Wear plastic or rubber gloves and do not touch your face while handling or cutting hot peppers.
 If you do not wear gloves, wash hands thoroughly with soap and water before touching your face or eyes.

 Preparing Tomatillos: Remove the dry outer husks from tomatillos; wash thoroughly.
 They do not need to be peeled or seeded.

 The jalapeño peppers do not need to be peeled, but seeds are often removed.

 |Table 1.
 Recommended process time for Tomatillo Green Salsa in a boiling-water canner.|

 |Process Time at Altitudes of|

 Note: You may use green tomatoes in this recipe instead of tomatillos.

 The only other change you can safely make in this salsa recipe is to change the amount of spices and herbs.
 Do not alter the proportions of vegetables to acid and tomatoes because it might make the salsa unsafe.
 Do not substitute vinegar for the lemon juice.

 Nutrition Information (Estimated values using Nutritionist Pro™ software)

 Per 2 Tbsp: Calories 10, Total Fat 0 g, Sodium 89 mg, Fiber 0 g, Protein 0 g.